 In 2004, while pursuing an Education Specialist Degree in Education Leadership, Eric became the Director of K-12 Education for the McCall Outdoor Science School Program.
-As part of a small team, Eric helped the new program grow from a 4-day STEM program into a year-round residential outdoor science school serving thousands of learners; a Graduate Residency in Environmental Education Program serving sixteen students per year; and an Americorps Mobile Education Program serving schools statewide.
+As part of a small team, Eric helped the new program grow from a 4-day STEM program into a year-round residential outdoor science school serving thousands of learners, a Graduate Residency in Environmental Education Program serving sixteen students per year, and an Americorps Mobile Education Program serving schools statewide.
 His degree work focused on developing the K-12 evaluation system, while his contributions included building relationships with teachers and schools statewide, K-12 curriculum design, program materials development and student/teacher mentoring.
-After graduation, Eric managed a world-class zoo program, an outdoor school, lead citizen action and a school food campaign before moving to Colorado in 2009.
+After graduation, Eric managed a world-class zoo program, an outdoor school, lead citizen actions, and a school food campaign before moving to Colorado in 2009.

 In Colorado, Eric worked for the University Center for Atmospheric Research as Education Designer for the GLOBE Program’s Student Climate Research Campaign.
 He developed web-content, interactives, social media, STEM focused events, and international teacher trainings, before starting Rocky Mountain Education Design in 2010.
 After a successful launch year and programming, Eric was hired as an Instructor for the University of Colorado Boulder Science Discovery Program.
 In collaboration with students and researchers, Eric developed informal STEM programs and teacher trainings before being hired as their Education Designer in 2011.
-Over a seven-year transition from designer, to coordinator, then program manager, Eric built statewide STEM outreach programs reaching thousands of learners, one of the largest teacher professional development programs the state, and lead broader impacts and multiyear outreach efforts for research partners, university programs and companies around the world.
+Over a seven-year transition from designer, to coordinator, then program manager, Eric built statewide STEM outreach programs reaching thousands of learners, one of the largest teacher professional development programs the state, and lead broader impacts and multiyear outreach efforts for research partners, university programs, and companies around the world.